Geoffrey Hallowes: Post-Second World War

 After the war, Hallowes returned to Britain and joined the family wine importing company.
 He was co-founding director of the International Distillers & Vintners in 1962, and the first chairman of the newly created IDV Europe in 1972.

 Death

-He retired from the board of IDV in 1983, and died in 2006, aged 88, and is buried with his wife at Burvale Cemetery, Hersham, Surrey.
+He retired from the board of IDV in 1983, and died in 2006, aged 88.

 In March 2008 a cache of arms was discovered during a house-clearance in a property in Walton-on-Thames.
 The weapons – an American M1 carbine, German MP 40 submachine gun, British .38 Enfield No. 2 revolver, and American .45 Ithaca M1911A1, .32 Colt Model 1903 Pocket Hammerless and German 9 mm Navy Model Luger pistols – were identified at the Imperial War Museum as belonging to Hallowes, before being donated to the Gordon Highlanders Museum in Aberdeen.